 How can your campaign or non-profit use advertising online most effectively to grow your organization’s base of support, spread your message, persuade voters, increase donations and more?
 In the progressive world our budgets are often small, so you need to make sure it goes far.

 Start with thinking through what is your goal.
-Recruit new supporters, reach existing supporters, persuade voters, spread your message?
+Are you trying to recruit new supporters, reach existing supporters, persuade voters, or spread your message?
 Different goals have different methods.
-Before you spend a cent, you should sort out what you’re trying to achieve.
+Before you spend a cent, you should sort out what you’re trying to achieve, and also consider what kinds of materials you have to advertise.
+Video or print or search text snippets all can and should be handled differently.

 Also you’ll need to consider your timing.
 Some options can be rolled out faster than others, so make sure your plans allow for enough time.
 Email list buys may take a week or longer to collect the promised amount of email addresses.
-Google or Facebook ads may need a day or more to get through the ad approval process on Google/Facebook’s end, Twitter will often go through faster but it’s not always instant.
+If you’re running a campaign, you may or may not be able to make back the sunk costs by doing resolicits of your list before Election Day.
+Google, Facebook, Twitter – may take hours or may take longer for your ads to get through their approval process and start running.

 Keep track of the ongoing advertising you’re running: ads may get less effective over time and need tweaking, especially Facebook.
 With regular experimentation, you can continually improve your results.
 Also good record-keeping can help you figure out the costs per new supporter acquired after the fact, to measure results of different methods against each other.
 (Make sure that you are using tracking codes, conversion pixels etc. as much as possible to track what is coming in via where.)